PrivSec-dev/banking-apps-compat-report/README.md

 ## TODO

+- [x] Add new ToDo
+- [ ] Redo this Readme
+- [ ] Fix previous commits and follow proper formatting
+- [x] Learn how to use Git/Github properly in order to do everything accordingly (dedicated time this week - studying in progress)
+- [ ] Explain my personal (in)experience with Git, learn from it, show accountability and do better with this project.

+*OLD TODO, for transparency purposes*:

 - [x] Create this repo and add links and draft description
 - [x] Create a template for submitting results
 - [x] Add proper todo